 In case you didn’t know, the Romanians love their food and even though more and more are starting to look into healthier options, traditional holiday foods are greasy, full of calories and… delicious.
 And since I certainly put on a few extra pounds since I have arrived here in Bucharest, I have decided to share with you why: some traditional Romanian Easter dishes you can normally enjoy during this time of the year!

 (note: traditions say that during the Easter celebrations you eat lamb meat.
 But since we don’t really like the taste of lamb, we changed the ingredients a little bit to make things better suited for our taste)

 An absolutely delicious dish that is made from the most horrible sounding stuff: the lamb’s organs (heart, liver, lungs and kidneys), mixed up with fresh and boiled eggs, green onions, garlic, parsley and dill.
 It’s very easy to make and it’s absolutely delicious.
-The one you see in the image above was made by my wife from chicken liver.
+The one you see in the image above was made by my wife from chicken liver, which I prefer.

 Since people in Romania rarely consume lamb during the year, now it’s the time to eat everything made of lamb.
-Including a thick, delicious lamb stew filled with delicious spring veggies, rice and homemade pasta and, of course, a lot of home made tomato juice.
+Including a thick, delicious lamb stew filled with delicious spring veggies, rice or homemade pasta and, of course, a lot of home made tomato juice.
 Because, yes, in Romania, most of the things that you can buy in stores are still made at home by our parents and grandparents.

-A lot more delicious than it looks in the photos (and we forgot to take some better pictures, too), this is a kind of a pie made with cheese, sugar, raisins and a lot of flavors.
+A lot more delicious than it looks in the photo above (and we forgot to take some better pictures, too), this is a kind of a pie made with cheese, sugar, raisins and various other flavors like vanilla or rum.
 I would compare its taste with that of cheesecake, but Pasca is of course more delicious.
 Ha!

 Again, something that’s traditionally baked for any special occasion, while the sarmale are boiling.
-It was my wife’s first try and they were delicious, even though the filling was too much and they cracked during the baking.
+It was my wife’s first try and they were delicious, even though she used too much filling, so they cracked open during the baking.
 They’re pretty easy to prepare: sweet dough rolled with a sweet mixture of walnuts, cocoa, raisins and Turkish delight (the last two can be omitted) and baked until ready.

 So… there you have it!
-These are the traditional things that Romanians eat during the Easter holidays and the reasons why I gained so much weight.
+These are the traditional dishes that Romanians eat during the Easter holidays and the reasons why I gained so much weight.
 They might not look like it, but they’re delicious!
 Happy Easter!